 The canoe-Birch (Betula Alba) is found in various parts of British Columbia; but rarely of size for useful purposes of importance until we approach the Rocky Mountains.
 At McKenzie’s Fork, above Fort George, it grows luxuriantly, and thence upwards.
 At Tete Jaune’s Cache it is abundant and of large size.
 At Fort St. James, and in the vicinity of the other posts, it was formerly sufficiently abundant; but immense numbers of trees have been destroyed since the first settlement, either to procure the bark for making canoes, or the wood for dog-sledges.
 Being hard, close-grained and elastic, it is peculiarly well adapted for the latter purpose.
 The natives do not use the bark for canoes, this custom having been borrowed by us from the Crees, Algonquins, Iroquois, and other Eastern tribes.
 The lighter canoes of the Ta-Cully [Dakelh] of the upper district are made of single sheets of spruce bark; the more solid, from the excavated trunk of the Balsam Poplar; a wood which being light and not liable to split, is well adapted for the purpose.

 So that should help explain the shortage of good birch bark in the district.
 The NWC had been here since the early 1800’s, and had probably destroyed more than a few trees in their search for good bark: the HBC men were obviously no more careful.
 But it would be difficult to imagine that a resource which was plentiful when they first arrived would disappear.
 However, it did.

-When the next post in this series is published, it will appear here: http://nancymargueriteanderson.com/brigade-twenty-one/
+When the next and last post in this series is published, it will appear here: http://nancymargueriteanderson.com/brigade-twenty-one/